juexinwang/Tutorial_ISMB2024/Part2b_cellchat_sp.md

 Upon infering the cell-cell communication network, CellChat provides various functionality for further data exploration, analysis, and visualization.
 Here we only showcase the `circle plot` and the new `spatial plot`.

 ## Visualization of Cell-Cell Communication at Different Levels:
+Here one signaling pathway is used as input.
+All the signaling pathways showing significant communications can be accessed by `cellchat@netP$pathways`.
 ```
 pathways.show <- c("IGF")